ccruz07/code-blog-new-cruz/README.md

 Oct.
 9, 2016- made class 12 updates: Home, Cruz Bio, & Repos all working correctly.
 Siteinfo.html not going to the correct location - ignore it.
 GH token pulls my repos and my collaborations on other projects.
 Would like to delete forked projects in GH, but need private account privileges - ignore it.

 Oct 11, 2016 - Class 13 Deployment to be launched in Heroku.

+Oct 15, 2016 - Class 13 deployment not launched in Heroku, same issues with login through the terminal.

+Oct 15, 2016 - Class 14 submitted to GH, had to disable GH Token before pushing.